nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 e.g. `add n/Sample d/Why can't I add n/?`

+:man_technologist: **If you are a pro user, you may consider adding multiple tasks at once with this hack!**

+Add multiple tasks with the same parameters except for name with this command:`add n/TASKNAME1 n/TASKNAME2 d/DESCRIPTION [t/TAGS]…​`

+:bulb: **PRO TIP**: You can add multiple <span style="color:#FBBC05">Events</span> and <span style="color:#34A853">Deadlines</span> as well!
+However, they have to share the same timings.
+Use this to add tasks that occur at the same time!

+:bulb: **PRO TIP**: Parameters that comes after the command can be in any order!

+:bulb: **PRO TIP**: A task can have any number of tags (including 0).
+Each tag will be automatically assigned a color.
+[Why are my different tags same color?](#q5-why-does-two-different-tags-have-the-same-tag-color)

 ### 3.2 Editing a task : `edit`

-:man_technologist: Hmm, have a task that you want to modify but find that it takes too much effort to create and delete a task?
-Try this command.
+:man_technologist: **Hmm, have a task that you want to modify but find that it takes too much effort to create and delete a task?
+Try this command.**

 Edits an existing task in the task book.